jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 \subsection*{Duality}

-For any category, we can defined the category with all arrows (and composition) reversed.
+For any category, we can define the category with all arrows (and composition) reversed.

 \begin{definition}
 The \emph{opposite category} $\mathcal{C}^{\text{op}}$ of a category $\mathcal{C}$ is the category with: